-Nikon D5600 versus Nikon D610
+Nikon D5600 vs D610

-The Nikon D5600 and the Nikon D610 are two digital cameras that were officially introduced, respectively, in November 2016 and October 2013.
+The Nikon D5600 and the Nikon D610 are two digital cameras that were announced, respectively, in November 2016 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (D610) sensor.
-The D5600 has a resolution of 24 megapixel, whereas the D610 provides 24.2 MP.
+The D5600 has a resolution of 24 megapixels, whereas the D610 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably larger (32 percent) than the Nikon D5600.
 Moreover, the D610 is substantially heavier (83 percent) than the D5600.
 It is noteworthy in this context that the D610 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D5600).
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.